SBComm/sb/README.md

 - /inc/content

-_This repo provides a separation of template structure from the page content._
+This repo provides a separation of template structure from the page content.

-_Each folder within /inc/content/ denotes wither (a) a page, (b) a site or (c) a collection of sites._
+Each folder within /inc/content/ denotes either (a) a page, (b) a site or (c) a collection of sites.

-_For example, /inc/content/seond-level/ contains a list of second-level sites.
-(Undergraduate admissions is an example of a second-level site.)_
+For example, /inc/content/seond-level/ contains a list of second-level sites.
+(Undergraduate admissions is an example of a second-level site.)

-_Within each site folder, there is a collection of php files that contain the content for each page.
-These content files are included in the associated index.php file within the site's folder within the root._
+Within each site folder, there is a collection of php files that contain the content for each page.
+These content files are included in the associated index.php file within the site's folder within the root.

-_For example:_
+For example:

-/inc/content/second-level/undergraduate-admissions/academics/academics-study-abroad.php
+**/inc/content/second-level/undergraduate-admissions/academics/academics-study-abroad.php**

-_is included on_
+is included on

-/undergraduate-admissions/academics/study-abroad/index.php
+**/undergraduate-admissions/academics/study-abroad/index.php**